-New - Q4.
+Q4.
 If I provide my employee with information regarding his or her employment to support a request for consideration of deferred action for childhood arrivals, will that information be used for immigration enforcement purposes against me and/or my company?

 A4.
 You may, as you determine appropriate, provide individuals requesting deferred action for childhood arrivals with documentation which verifies their employment.
-This information will not be shared with ICE for civil immigration enforcement purposes pursuant to INA section 274A unless there is evidence of egregious violations of criminal statutes or widespread abuses.
+This information will not be shared with ICE for civil immigration enforcement purposes pursuant to section 274A of the Immigration and Nationality Act unless there is evidence of egregious violations of criminal statutes or widespread abuses.